foliojs/pdfkit/docs/text.md

 * `oblique` - whether to slant the text (angle in degrees or `true`)
 * `baseline` - the vertical alignment of the text with respect to its insertion point (values as [canvas textBaseline](https://www.w3schools.com/tags/canvas_textbaseline.asp))
 * `continued` - whether the text segment will be followed immediately by another segment.
 Useful for changing styling in the middle of a paragraph.
 * `features` - an array of [OpenType feature tags](https://www.microsoft.com/typography/otspec/featuretags.htm) to apply.
+Can also be provided as an object with features as keys and boolean values.
 If not provided, a set of defaults is used.
+To deactivate default font features, you have to explicitly set them to false (`{ liga: false }`).
+When providing an empty array the default font features will still be used.

 Additionally, the fill and stroke color and opacity methods described in the [vector graphics section](vector.html) are applied to text content as well.